MicrosoftDocs/defender-docs/exposure-management/get-to-know-exposure-management.md

 ## What is a choke point?

 A choke point is a specific node, which creates a bottleneck in the graph or map.
 A chokepoint provides information about the flow in the graph.
 With Security Exposure Management, chokepoints are where multiple attack paths intersect on the way to a critical asset.
 Ensuring that chokepoints are secure, protects your assets from threats.

-## What is XSPM?

-eXtended Security Posture Management (XSPM) is a way to aggregate cross-workload exposure and posture management information and insights from domain specific products.

 <!--images -->
 ## Next steps